 Organic Technology: Aside from bio-implants, the Imperial Weavers use organic tech to the point where they refuse to use non-organic computers and weapons.
 Legion Frames and powered armor are also partly biomechanical, as are Lamerian Frames and the Federation of Terra's bioships.

 Our Angels Are Different: Serrans, a hyperintelligent Gen species resembling angels.
-They specialize in highly-advanced AI technolgy and are masters of spaceflight, and bear a more-than-passing resemblance to The Culture.
+They specialize in highly-advanced AI technology and are masters of spaceflight, and bear a more-than-passing resemblance to The Culture.

 Our Demons Are Different: They're monsters from outside our dimension who can phase through objects, meaning they ignore armor and shields.
 Some are also bound into human bodies by the Imperial Paranormal Division.
 And the sample ones in the mission data don't cover all the types of them

-Our Dwarfs Are The Same: Granks, created as miners.
+Our Dwarves Are All the Same: Granks, created as miners.
 They're shorter than humans, but stronger and tougher.
 They mostly inhabit cities built underground.

 Our Orcs Are Different: The Fermorin.
 These particular orc-like creatures are actually an entire species of highly-intelligent pacifists, focused on art, science, and literature.
 They were once a species of savage brutes that were an obvious Expy of the [[Warhammer40,000 Orks]], created as a bio-weapon that would be dropped on a planet, afterwhich they would rapidly reproduce and overwhelm the planets defenders.
 But, through careful genetic engineering turned themselves into pacifists, though they can succumb to their own violent urges once again and become one of the most terrifying enemies on the battlefield.
 In a notable departure from their inspiration, they are actually very good shots.